silverstripe/silverstripe-activedirectory/docs/en/ldap_setup.md

 ## Mapping AD attributes to Member fields

 `Member.ldap_field_mappings` defines the AD attributes that should be mapped to `Member` fields.
-By default, it will map the AD first name, surname and email to the Member record fields.
+By default, it will map the AD first name, surname and email to the built-in FirstName, Surname, and Email Member fields.

 You can map AD attributes to custom fields by specifying configuration in your `mysite/_config/ldap.yml`: